auth0/docs/articles/multifactor-authentication/api/index.md

 ## Requirements

+Before you can use the MFA APIs, you'll need to:

+* Enable the MFA grant type for your application.
+You can enable the MFA grant by going to [Applications > Your Application > Advanced Settings > Grant Types](${manage_url}/#/applications) and selecting MFA.
-To use the MFA APIs, an enabled MFA rule that sets Guardian as the MFA provider is required.
+* Create a rule that sets Guardian as the MFA provider.
 For more information, see [Guardian for Administrators](/multifactor-authentication/administrator).

 If you are using the MFA API in conjunction with a [Token endpoint](/api/authentication#get-token), you must meet the requirements of the corresponding grant.